Could you make a successful career as a quality management consultant?

 Step 1: Identify the market niche best suited to your Knowledge and Experience

 Begin by identifying the economic or market or technology niche that matches your skillset.

 Step 2: Acquire the Certifications, Licenses and Professional Body Memberships

-While usually not a barrier working as a consultant, certification and memberships will help build credibility with prospective clients.
+While usually not a barrier working as an ISO 9001 consultant, certification and memberships will help build credibility with prospective clients.
 Complete an ISO 9001 Lead Implementer Course, if you haven't already done so.

 Step 3: Decide Your Short and Long Term Goals

 Set goals for your business, and for your private life, looking three months, one year, and 10 years ahead.
-Discuss and agree these goals with your spouse or partner - the stress and financial pressure of being self-employed can be very destructive of relationships, especially where the other person is naturally risk averse.
+Discuss and agree on these goals with your spouse or partner - the stress and financial pressure of being self-employed can be very destructive of relationships, especially where the other person is naturally risk-averse.